Our Governing Document

 ARTICLE IV.
 ORGANIZATIONAL STRUCTURE.

-The members of the Board shall be elected by voting membership from a pool of candidates and shall include the nine (9) members of the executive committee (determined internally) as well as eleven (12) at-large members for a total of 21.
+The members of the Board shall be elected by voting membership from a pool of candidates and shall include the nine (9) members of the executive committee (determined internally) as well as twelve (12) at-large members for a total of 21.
 The Board shall elect, from among its membership, one member to act as President of the Board.
 The President shall be separate and distinct from the Co-Chairs of the Executive Committee.
 The Board shall meet no less than four (4) times a year, with conference call software as necessary.

 The Executive Committee.